 However, the pies served were actually a form of amusement because when their guests sat to eat songbirds flew out just like in the rhyme.

-For at least a couple hundreds of years this was a popular form of entremet adopted from the ancient Romans.
+For at least a couple hundreds of years, this was a popular form of entertainment adopted from the ancient Romans.
 Cookbooks even had recipes on how to do this.

-Pot pie eventually made its way to America with settlers who brought recipes their recipes with them and it spread as they moved west.
+Pot pie eventually made its way to America with settlers who brought their recipes with them, and it spread as they moved west.

-Then within the last century chicken became the most popular meat used in the States making pot pies making chicken pot pie a widely popular American dish.
+Then, within the last century, chicken became the most popular meat used in the States, making chicken pot pie a widely popular American dish.

-Yes, chicken pot pie contains dairy because it is typically made with milk or heavy cream and both the filling and crust contain butter.
+Chicken pot pie usually contains dairy because it is typically made with milk or heavy cream and both the filling and crust contain butter.

-Yes, you can make chicken pot pie without milk.
-Simply replace the milk with chicken stock or a dairy free milk if you prefer.
+However, you can make chicken pot pie without milk by replace the milk with chicken stock or a dairy free milk.